ijtan/ultralytics-rgbd/docs/en/yolov5/index.md

 Interested in contributing?
 We welcome contributions of all forms; from code improvements and bug reports to documentation updates.
 Check out our [contributing guidelines](https://github.com/ultralytics/yolov5/blob/master/CONTRIBUTING.md) for more information.

 We're excited to see the innovative ways you'll use YOLOv5.
-Dive in, experiment, and revolutionize your computer vision projects! 🚀
+Dive in, experiment, and revolutionize your computer vision projects! (rocket_emoji)